Transmon Architecture for Emission and Detection of Single Microwave Photons: Conclusions

 \section{Conclusions}

-Inserting a DTC between $Q_d$ and a waveguide provides drop-in photon emission and detection capability without damaging the lifetime and coherence of $Q_d$.
-Furthermore, the frequency of $Q_d$ can be independent of $Q_w$, which is convenient for compatibility with the strict frequency-setting requirements of transmon QPUs.
-The $\sim 300\,$~MHz tuning range of $Q_w$ relaxes frequency setting requirements for networking between dissimilar QPUs.
-Microwave to optical transducers can have significant variability in their microwave resonant frequencies and hence frequency tunability of $Q_w$ is helpful to interface superconducting QPUs with optical network infrastructure.
-One additional feature, as highlighted by the transition selectivity of the mTED in detection mode, the TED can be operated as a transition selective photon source.
-This allows information to be stored in the second excited state of $Q_{ds}$ in an sTED during emission, which is useful for type-II entanglement heralding~\cite{Luo2009}.
+Inserting a double transmon coupler (DTC) between a data transmon $Q_d$ and a networking waveguide yields a modular, drop-in architecture for microwave photon emission and detection that preserves the intrinsic lifetime and coherence of $Q_d$.
+Crucially, this design decouples the resonance frequency of $Q_d$ from that of the waveguide-coupled transmon ($Q_w$), accommodating the strict frequency-setting requirements of transmon quantum processing units (QPUs).
+The broad $\sim 300$~MHz flux-tunability of $Q_w$ significantly eases spectral matching for distributing entanglement between dissimilar QPU modules.
+Similarly, microwave to optical transducers exhibit considerable variability in their operational resonance frequencies in the microwave domain, hence the frequency mobility of $Q_w$ provides a mechanism for reliably interfacing superconducting QPUs with optical quantum networks.

-The TED can be reconfigured as a sTED or mTED by simply changing the parametric drive, which is a key advantage of this system.
-This allows the system to be incorporated into different networking protocols without requiring any hardware or setup changes.
+Additionally, using the transition selectivity demonstrated during mTED detection, the TED architecture functions effectively as a transition-selective quantum communications interface (QCI).
+This capability is useful for photon-circuit entanglement and is essential to implementing type-II entanglement heralding protocols~\cite{Luo2009} with a single data qubit.
+Ultimately, in-situ reconfigurability is the defining advantage of the TED, allowing the flexible management of the QCI between a superconducting QPU and its networking components, including the ability to switch between source and detector modes of operation.